AmeerArsala/pybashify/README.md

 pixi shell --change-ps1=false -e dev
 ```

-Oh yeah, this project uses pipelight btw because I said so.
+Oh yeah, this project uses [pipelight](https://pipelight.dev) btw because I said so.
+It is used for pre-commit / push hooks while still being readable and maintainable.
 You need to download that and Deno then you are good to go.
 Don't get scared of the deno stuff, this is just for a few things under the hood for logs in dev not prod. :fire: